Troubleshooting¶

 Client SSO and Chat Not Working¶

 If the Enterprise Server is behind a proxy, ensure that websocket traffic is being forwarded.
-To do this in Nginx, set the following configuration variables:
+To do this in Nginx, for example, set the following configuration variables:

 proxy_http_version 1.1;